In the nation's capital,

 dish: seasonal items

 who's been spotted here: "you name them, they've been here. we've seen them come; we've seen them go."

 michel richard citronelle, (202) 625-2150

 dish: crunchy napoleon with apricot-ginger sauce for dessert. "this we cannot remove from the menu."

-they have to go out, so they come here." -
+who's been spotted here: "ambassadors, senators; they have to go out, so they come here." -